 If you know of a small service based business owner or an artist who struggles with getting the kind of clients they want to work with, presenting their work online or in person, creating content that resonates with their audience, designing their own website, social media graphics, flyers, etc. this book can help them overcome those struggles.

-If during a conversation someone mentions some of the struggles this book addresses, you can just briefly mentioned you've read this book that talks about this very thing.
+If during a conversation someone mentions some of the struggles this book addresses, you can just briefly mention you've read this book that talks about this very thing.
 No hard sales required, if they're interested they'll ask you for more info.
 Then you can tell them what the book is called or better yet write down the link humancenteredbrand.com and let them take it from there.

 8. Feature the book on your blog, newsletter, podcast, or social media

 If your audience consists mostly of small service based business owners or indie creatives, consider sharing it with them.
 If you want to make money while you do it, contact me to apply for an affiliate link.
-(I'll review every application to ensure there's a fit and that you have a track record of ethical marketing, because I don't want my work to be associated with spammy things.)
+(I'll review every application to ensure there's a fit and that you have a track record of ethical marketing, because I don't want my work to be associated with spammy and pushy tactics.)

 I provide graphics and text snippets you can copy and customize to your liking.